bio-tools/biotoolsDocs/IFB_tools.rst

 The IFB catalogue
 """""""""""""""""

 The information requirement of the IFB catalogue is more demanding than *bio.tools*, and depends upon the type of tool (command-line tool, database *etc.*) that is being registered.
-In the `guidelines <#guidelines>`_ that follow, tool attribute are described as *Mandatory*, *Recommended* or *Optional* for a given type of tool:
+In the guidelines_ that follow, tool attribute are described as *Mandatory*, *Recommended* or *Optional* for a given type of tool:

 * **Mandatory** attributes **MUST** be specified.
 * **Recommended** attributes **SHOULD** be specified, but are not strictly required.